 Properties that are left empty often deteriorate in some way or other.
 An empty house can become damp and attract pests.
 Properties can also attract anti-social behaviour such as vandalism, arson or even squatting.

 For all of these reasons you’ll need to put a good buildings insurance policy in place.
 If the property is to remain unoccupied for any length of time you’ll need to make the insurers aware of this.
 Almost all insurers will ask that you turn off the water stopcock, gas and electricity supplies for safety reasons.
 They may also ask you to carry out regular property inspections checking for condition and overall security.
 In this case we’d advise that you take photographs of each visit for your records.

 As with all property there is always the need to carry out some form of maintenance.
 This could range from the everyday cutting of lawns and hedges right through to repairing a leak.
 We’d suggest you carry out a visit to the property at the outset and write out a full list of any essential repairs.
 You can then start to plan and arrange these in order of priority at a timescale to suit you.
 You may even be able to get a neighbour to provide access for contractors on your behalf.
 Bear in mind that it cna be hard to find good contractors at short notice.

 Travelling & inspections

 Never underestimate how much time you may have to devote to an inherited property.
 If the property is close to home this shouldn’t cause too much trouble.
-However, if the property is far away, you may have to think carefully over how and when to visit.
+However, if the property is some distance away, you may have to think carefully over how and when to visit.
 The costs in both time and money could become significant as time goes by.
-In this case you may want to think about sharing the burden with friends and family to spread the load.
+In this case you might want to think about sharing the burden with friends and family to spread the load.
 You could even ask the same friendly neighbour to assist you with regular inspections.